Frequency Initiative for Arts and Culture

 Arts and Cultural Funding Program

-Applications for Frequency Initiative for Arts and Culture are now open and will close Thursday 12 November 2020.
+Applications for Frequency Initiative for Arts and Culture are closed.

 The information on this page is the full guidelines and will not be made available as a download.
 We recommend reading the full guidelines on this page before completing your application.